 Outplacement...for HR Managers

-Unfortunately, recent Court decisions have aimed directly at human resources personnel, resulting in significant personal liabilities being incurred, and heavy fines awarded against individual HR practitioners...not just companies.
+Unfortunately, recent Court decisions and Industrial Manslaughter laws have been aimed directly at human resources personnel, resulting in significant personal liabilities being incurred, and heavy fines awarded against individual HR practitioners...not just companies.

 Time to get the redundancy process right or possibly suffer personal liabilities and loss.
 Outplacement is not only for the retrenched worker, but it also assists to protect the employer and their human resources personnel against serious litigation.